Astroshaper/AsteroidThermoPhysicalModels.jl/README.md

 ## Orbital dynamics
 You can simulate orbital evolution of planets and small bodies under gravity interaction and various perturbations.
 As for the orbital integrators, you can choose from Euler, leapfrog,  4th-degree Hermite methods (Note that my implementation of the Hermite method is being verified).
+Thermophysical perturbation on orbital motion of an asteroid, such as Yarkovsky effect (Bottke et al. 2006), will be implemented.

 ## Spin dynamics